 It’s not unusual to have leaking problems with feeding bottles and there are solutions if you know what to look out for.
 The venting system of Dr. Brown’s bottles is often the culprit for why you’re having a leaky bottle.
 Getting the right nipples is also important and how you prepare the bottle for feeding.

 I know it’s not easy to switch your baby to another bottle brand when they fall in love with Dr. Brown’s!
 This is why I did some extensive research on why Dr. Brown’s bottles sometimes leak.
-I’ve discovered ways to fix the leaky bottle problem, saving you from tossing your baby’s favorite bottle in the bin.
+I’ve discovered ways to fix the leaky bottle problem!

 Why Do Dr. Brown’s Bottles Leak?